 So that’s frugal life in a nutshell.
 Read on if you want to learn the (simple) details.

 Frugal Living = Smart Money Management

 I’m not implying that you aren’t smart with your money.
-Ask yourself this though…do you know how much money you make each month, how much you have in the bank and investment accounts, and how much you spend each month?
+Ask yourself this though…do you know how much money you make each month, how much you have in the bank and investment accounts, how much money on blogging can be earned, and how much you spend each month?
 If you answered yes to all 3 questions congratulations!
 You’re already well on your way to a frugal lifestyle.
 Knowing where your money comes from and where it goes helps you make informed decisions regarding your money, rather than simply following your impulses and whims.

 If you answered no to any of the questions, don’t despair.
 Fixing this is as easy as creating a budget that realistically reflects your income and spending habits.
 Follow your budget and you will know exactly what you can and cannot afford.

 If you have debts (credit cards, student loans, car loans, personal loans, mortgage, etc) this will also help you make better plans for extinguishing your debts, another cornerstone of frugal living.
 Frugal people don’t waste money on interest payments to greedy banks.
 More about this later.

 Finally, you will see how your savings and investments stack up.
 You do want to retire someday right?
 Frugal living can help make that a reality, sometimes sooner than you ever believed possible.

 Knowing all about your money is a great first step.
 Now you want to make sure that you spend the precious commodity wisely.
 You only get so much money each month, so don’t waste it!
 You wouldn’t spend $100,000 if you could spend just $75,000 would you?
 Well, put that same mindset to ALL of your spending.
 You might be amazed at how much you can save in the long run.